BrunoRoque06/AutomatedMouseKeyboardRoutine/README.md

 This projects receives a routine of mouse clicks and/or keyboard inputs, defined by the user, and then repeats it.

-Routines are divided into subroutines.
+A routine is divided into subroutines.
 Each subroutine consists on a mouse key click and (optional) keyboard key(s).
 Each subroutine ends with Left Control key.
 Routine ends when Escape is pressed.

 How to use: